Shikarpur (TV series)

-Shikarpur is Bengali Crime thriller streaming television series starring Ankush Hazra, Kaushik Ganguly and Sandipta Sen. Kaushik Ganguly is also the creative presenter of this series.
+Shikarpur is an Indian Bengali-language crime thriller streaming television series starring Ankush Hazra, Kaushik Ganguly and Sandipta Sen. Kaushik Ganguly is also the creative presenter of this series.
 The series is directed by Nirjhar Mitra.

+The sound designer for this series are dibbyo and silajit chakraborty.
 It is premiered on ZEE5 on 6 January 2023.

 Plot

 The story is about Keshto played by Ankush Hazra, a photographer who aspires to be a detective like his guru Dindayal Biswas played by Kaushik Ganguly.
-Set in a sleepy town in north Bengal, the series sees Keshto trying to solve a series of murders that are rumored to have been caused by a ghost.
+Set in a sleepy town in north Bengal, the series sees Keshto trying to solve a series of murders that are rumoured to have been caused by a ghost.
 The web series ended on an emotional note, and featured several touching relationships, including the bond between a father and daughter, played by Kaushik Ganguly and Sandipta Sen and the strained relationship between Kesto and Biman, played by Debasish Mondal.